Srinithi1304/samplegit1/README.md

 -  Here's my [portfolio](https://www.figma.com/design/Rp3K0qXjWC1VARNJKDc3L8/Portfolio-S1?m=auto&t=qxxXi4xHagX0gvu4-6)
 - 🌱 I'm a budding Backend Java Developer with a growing passion for building efficient and scalable systems.
 Currently exploring the depths of backend development with Java, I’m also deeply interested in blockchain technology which is the future of secure digital systems.
-- I'm currently persuing my undergaduate degree on Information Technology @ United Institute of Technology, Coimbatore.
+- I'm currently pursuing my undergaduate degree in Information Technology @ United Institute of Technology, Coimbatore.
 - ⚡ I'm a good listener and deep learner

 ### TECH STACK